Correcting Claims in Availity

 • Billing Overview

 Getting Ready to Bill It is vital to have the correct information in the system to submit for billing.
-Make sure you have the correct Payer ID (double check in Office Ally Payer List) and have completed eligibility checks for your clients to ensure ...
+Make sure you have the correct Payer ID (double check the clearinghouse) and have completed eligibility checks for your clients to ensure that you ...